San Michele in Isola: Church of San Michele

-In 1453, a fire destroyed the old church, prompting reconstruction by Mauro Codussi as the architect, completed in 1469.
+In 1453, a fire destroyed the old church, prompting reconstruction by Mauro Codussi as the architect, begun in 1469 and completed in 1480.
 This is the first church known to have been designed by Codussi.
 Built entirely in salt-white Istrian stone, the facade has weathered to a pale gray.
 San Michele is considered one of the first examples of Renaissance architecture in Venice, with a facade that appears influenced by the work of Alberti.
 The strongly delineated masonry courses of the ashlar facade are carried right across the Ionic pilasters, a strikingly unusual feature for which that R. Lieberman could only find an earlier parallel in Bernardo Rossellino's Palazzo Piccolomini in Pienza, also of the 1460s, and also produced in an Albertian milieu.
 The design was influential in Venice.
 When it was finished, a monk of the community wrote, "The facade, now complete and perfect, shiner of such a beauty so that it turns in itself the light of the eyes of all those who walk or sail by".

 The interior has a nave and two aisles, with polychrome marble decorations.
 A description from 1868 recalls the decoration of the church included a Bust of Cardinal Giovanni Dolfin (1622), sculpted by Bernini, and located above the interior portal.
 The organ doors had four paintings by Domenico Campagnola.
 In the nave were paintings of St Boniface and a Russian Ruler by Gregorio Lazzarini, and painting depicting the Blessed Michele Pini by Ambrogio Bono.
 The tomb of Paolo Sarpi had been moved here from the church of the Servi.
 The main chapel, had a Moses and the serpent by Antonio Zanchi, and an Adoration of the Golden Calf by Lazzarini.
 The Cappella Emiliana, commissioned by Giovanni Miani for his wife Margherita Vitturi, was completed in 1530 by Guglielmo Bergamesco.